-The first chapter of this report provides an overview of the international literature and information on the application of economic instruments on water management, with particular analytical emphasis on the European experience.
-The first section of this chapter provides a brief description of the functions of economic instruments.
-The second section presents a taxonomy of economic instruments in water management, introduces the available instruments and defines their areas of applicability.
-Practical examples of experience with economic instruments in water management in European and OECD countries are described in the third section, while the fourth introduces the European Water Framework Directive and looks at how the use of economic instruments is supported and promoted by European legislation.
-The last section gives a brief evaluation of the current situation in Latin American and Caribbean countries and assesses which instruments described in the international literature and practiced in other countries are potentially attractive for replication in the region.
+The report is structured as follows: Section 1 and 2 have given a summary of the report and the background against which it is set.
+Section 3 provides a brief description of the functions of economic instruments.
+Section 4 gives a taxonomy of economic instruments in water management, introduces the available instruments and defines their areas of applicability.
+Section 5 describes practical examples of experience with economic instruments in water management in European and OECD countries.
+Section 6 introduces the European Water Framework Directive and looks at how the use of economic instruments is supported and promoted by European legislation.
+Section 7 finally gives a brief evaluation of the current situation in Latin American and Caribbean countries and assesses which instruments described in the international literature and practiced in other countries are potentially attractive for replication in the region.